helene-sdl/PandA-25-26-IR-Starter-Repo-10/README.md

     Then, you will add a method (again, choose a good name) that does the search and returns the list of `SearchResult`s that are printed at the end.

+    This method most likely will need two parameters: The ``query`` from the user (a string), and the current ``search_mode`` (also a string), so your class knows how to combine results for multiple words.

 2. Now that we have three settings, you see that a lot of code is duplicated.
-    You want to find a way of moving that code into a new class.
-Find a good name and use it three times for each of the settings!
+    Try to find a way of  that code into a new class.
+Find a good name for it and use it three times for each of the settings!
+This class, like the one above will contain one method in which you check whether the user changes the corresponding setting.